 In a rush?
 We recommend the Emerica Reynolds Low Vulc.

-A quick Google search reveals many a forum speaking on the topic.
+A quick Google search reveals many drum forums with users speaking on the topic.
 The answer generally is one of four things:

 - “Whatever you can afford should be fine.
 Don’t worry about it!”